The Last of the Mohicans (TV series)

 The Last of the Mohicans is a 1971 BBC serial, based on the 1826 novel of the same name by James Fenimore Cooper, directed by David Maloney.

 It was shown during the Sunday tea time slot on BBC One, which for several years showed fairly faithful adaptations of classic novels aimed at a family audience.
 In 1972 it was shown in America as part of the Masterpiece Theatre series.

 The serial consisted of eight 45-minute episodes.

 Near the start, Chingachook introduces his son Uncas, saying "Uncas is the last of the Mohicans".
 After Uncas is killed, the final line in the serial is Chingachgook saying in a sad voice, "I am the last of the Mohicans".

 The serial was responsible for popularising the term "Mohican hairstyle" for what is known as a Mohawk hairstyle in the US, although it was actually worn by the Hurons not the Mohicans in the serial.

 This production was released on DVD, distributed by Acorn Media UK.

+Plot

+During the French and Indian War, British scouts Nathaniel "Hawkeye" Bumppo and his Mohican allies, Chingachgook and Uncas, while on a scouting excursion from British outpost Fort William Henry, come across a party consisting of Major Duncan Heyward and Cora and Alice Munro, the daughters of Colonel Munro, the commanding officer of Fort William Henry; Heyward and the Munro daughters are journeying to Fort William Henry to join their father, but have been misled by a supposedly friendly Indian named Magua, who turns out to be a hostile Huron.
+After driving off a Huron war party, Hawkeye, Chingachgook and Uncas agree to guide the party to the fort, but must stay one step ahead of the vengeful Magua and his Huron warriors, who are on their trail.
+In the meantime, Fort William Henry is being besieged by the French forces commanded by General Montcalm, and Colonel Munro, who hopes for reinforcements from General Webb back in Albany, realizes that he can't hold out much longer.

 Sequel

-In 1973 the BBC made a sequel Hawkeye, the Pathfinder, also with Abineri as Chingachook but with Paul Massie as Hawkeye.
+In 1973 the BBC made a sequel Hawkeye, the Pathfinder, also with Abineri as Chingachook but with Paul Massie as Hawkeye, also starring Patrick Troughton.
 It was produced for North America by 20th Century-Fox Television and broadcast by ABC in the United States.